rice-eclipse/resfet-dashboard/README.md

-# resfet
+# Rice Eclipse Software for Engine Testing (RESFET)
-Rice Eclipse Software for Engine Testing
+Written in Javascript using Electron framework.